Vaccinations

 RDA Free Vaccine Scheme

-For a number of years, pharmaceutical companies have supplied free vaccines for RDA Equines ‘who contribute a significant amount of their time doing RDA activities’ The vaccine companies involved have been supplying several hundred doses every year and it is important to ensure that their charity is not abused.
+For a number of years, pharmaceutical companies have supplied free vaccines for RDA Equines ‘who contribute a significant amount of their time doing RDA activities’.
+The vaccine companies involved have been supplying several hundred doses every year, and it is important to ensure that their charity is not abused.
 Please be aware, it covers the cost of the vaccine only and not the cost of travel services or call out.

 To claim your free vaccine you will need to print out the form relating to the vaccine reimbursement scheme to the right of this page.
 The form will need to be signed by a Trustee of the group and the Vet who administered the vaccines.
-The group should keep the original and then send a copy to the relevant participating pharmaceutical company, this will depend on the type of vaccine administered (your Vet will advise if you aren’t sure) The Veterinary practise will then be reimbursed on a quarterly basis.
+The group should keep the original and then send a copy to the relevant participating pharmaceutical company, this will depend on the type of vaccine administered (your Vet will advise if you aren’t sure) The Veterinary practice will then be reimbursed on a quarterly basis.

 • Boehringer Ingelheim Ltd, Ellesfield Avenue, Bracknell, Berkshire RG12 8YS